Jerald011003/Tobaco-Analysis/README.md

 - `DisplayOrder`: Numeric order for display purposes.

 ## Summary of Findings

-- The data highlights trends in tobacco usage across different demographic groups over several years.
+   - **Shifting Patterns**: We observed significant fluctuations in smoking rates among different age groups and educational levels over the years.
-- Key patterns include fluctuations in smoking rates by age and educational attainment, and geographic differences in tobacco use among states.
+   - **Geographic Disparities**: Distinct regional variations in tobacco use were identified, highlighting the need for targeted interventions.
-- Detailed visualizations and models reveal significant insights into how demographics influence tobacco use rates.
+   - **Demographic Influences**: The impact of demographic factors such as gender, race, and age on tobacco use was explored, revealing nuanced patterns.

 ## Data Preprocessing